Exotic Dark Matter Search with CDEX-10 Experiment at China's Jinping Underground Laboratory

 \textit{Introduction-} Various evidence from cosmological and astronomical observations strongly supports the existence of dark matter (DM) in our Universe [\onlinecite{bib:1}].
 The weakly interacting massive particle (WIMP) DM candidate has been searched for several decades [\onlinecite{bib:2}-\onlinecite{bib:3}], and the limit on the WIMP-nucleus cross section has been pushed near the neutrino floor for DM masses around the GeV scale in direct detection experiments [\onlinecite{bib:4}-\onlinecite{bib:9}].

-The null results in WIMP search have motived building of alternative dark matter models [\onlinecite{bib:33}-\onlinecite{bib:35}].
-Recently, two sub-GeV light DM interaction scenarios, the neural current fermionic DM absorption and DM-nucleus 3$\rightarrow$2 scattering, have been proposed and searched for experimentally [\onlinecite{bib:10}-\onlinecite{bib:14}].
+The null results in WIMP search have motivated building of alternative dark matter models [\onlinecite{bib:33}-\onlinecite{bib:35}].
+Recently, two sub-GeV light DM interaction scenarios, the neutral current fermionic DM absorption and DM-nucleus 3$\rightarrow$2 scattering, have been proposed and searched for experimentally [\onlinecite{bib:10}-\onlinecite{bib:14}].

-The fermionic DM ($\chi$) may convert to a neutrino ($\nu$) upon interaction with a target ($A$) via a neural current absorption process ($\chi+A\rightarrow \nu+A$) [\onlinecite{bib:10},\onlinecite{bib:11}].
+The fermionic DM ($\chi$) may convert to a neutrino ($\nu$) upon interaction with a target ($A$) via a neutral current absorption process ($\chi+A\rightarrow \nu+A$) [\onlinecite{bib:10},\onlinecite{bib:11}].
 The absorption generates a monoenergetic signal with an energy proportional to the DM mass in direct detection experiments.
 Experiments with a low energy threshold, low background, and good energy resolution can provide strong constraints on the interaction cross section.
 In direct detection experiments, only two searches have been performed to date.
-The the most stringent limit at 15$\sim$125 MeV/c$^2$ DM mass range is given by PandaX-4T experiment and the lowest limits on the cross section of 1.7$\times10^{-50}$ cm$^2$ (90\%C.L.) is placed at DM mass of 35 MeV/c$^2$ [\onlinecite{bib:12}].
+The most stringent limit at 15$\sim$125 MeV/c$^2$ DM mass range is given by PandaX-4T experiment and the lowest limit on the cross section of 1.7$\times10^{-50}$ cm$^2$ (90\%C.L.) is placed at DM mass of 35 MeV/c$^2$ [\onlinecite{bib:12}].
 The M\textsc{ajorana} D\textsc{emonstrator} set limits on the fermionic DM absorption cross section at the DM mass of 25$\sim$190 MeV/c$^2$ via the high purity germanium detector technology [\onlinecite{bib:13}].